Ann Li

 Illustrations

-I was also tasked with creating animated graphics for loading states.
-I created three character concepts around the prompt "cooking up some fire beats".
-I eventually settled on a simplified, humanistic art style that aligned with the soft and welcoming, yet graphic, nature of the logo.
+I sketched three character concepts around the prompt "cooking up some fire beats".
+After feedback from the team, I eventually settled on a simplified, humanistic art style that aligned with the soft and welcoming, yet graphic, nature of the logo.

 Concept sketches and line art